Ongoing service disruptions

 -

-To access the /etc/sudoers file, run the following pkexec command:
+To recreate the /etc/sudoers file, run the following pkexec command:

-Enter the root user password, and then modify the /etc/sudoers file.
+Enter the root user password, and then modify the /etc/sudoers file with the following values:

-Run a sudo command to verify that sudo is working correctly.
+Run a sudo command to verify that sudo works correctly.

 To use the Amazon EC2 console to delete the user data values, including the root user password, complete the following steps: